qiime/Topiary-Explorer/user_guide/source/insertion_tutorial.rst

 .. figure::  _images/raxml_online.png
    :align:   center

 Upload the correct files and enter an email address if desired.
+In this example we're inserting sequences from the keyboard analysis into a Greengenes reference tree.
+You can find the reference tree and alignment `here <http://greengenes.lbl.gov/Download/Sequence_Data/Fasta_data_files/Caporaso_Reference_OTUs/gg_otus_4feb2011.tgz>`_.
+You can find the aligned sequences being inserted into this tree as ``keyboard_aligned_rep_seqs.fasta.zip`` in the TopiaryExplorer examples directory.
+(You'll need to unzip the aligned sequences before uploading to the RAxML web server.)

 .. figure::  _images/raxml_online_upload.png
    :align:   center